Elon Law School

 The course website,

-The in-class performance component depends on your preparation before class, regular and prompt class attendance, and constructive engagement during class.
+Class sessions will be devoted primarily to discussion of problems from the Casebook.
+The in-class performance component depends on your preparation before class (completing all assigned reading and reviewing problems for class discussion), regular and prompt class attendance, and constructive engagement during class.
 Elon Law School’s standards and ABA guidance for awarding course credit assume at least two hours of out-of-class student work for each hour of classroom instruction.

 Elon Law School has adopted the following attendance policy for all courses: